 Bitcoin Bubble Busted?

 Bitcoin was considered to be one of the most lucrative assets, and traditional novice investors considered it to be a tool to make huge profits in minimal time.
 This could probably be one of the reasons why Bitcoin peaked at a jaw-dropping $20,000 odd in December 2017.
+Meanwhile, many investors made 50k Dollars a Week from Bitcoin Trading.
 However, prices nosedived throughout 2018, and the markets remained stagnant for most of last year.
 This made the world realize that cryptocurrencies are not just to make profits but to facilitate a decentralized monetary system.
 Demand for utility token has risen and continues to do so to date, which makes Bitcoin just a store of value.
 This is one of the reasons why Bitcoin could soon become saturated and possibly we could witness a rise of altcoins.